gigirassy/Nunes-Firefox-Configuration/README.md

 ### Extensions that make the internet suck a bit less for everyone
 * [Snowflake by Tor](https://snowflake.torproject.org/): Uses some funky trickery to help people access websites in censored countries using your connection at no cost or risk to you.
 I help 3 people a day on average.
 * [AdNauseam](https://github.com/dhowe/AdNauseam/): Extension that uses autoclicking ADs in the background to waste corporations' money, fight surviellence, and as a side effect, support the websites you frequently browse.
-* [Wayback Machine Extension](https://archive.org/): I set up Wayback Machine's extension to save any public website I browse using its blacklist feature.
+* [Wayback Machine Extension](https://archive.org/): I set up Wayback Machine's extension to save any public website I browse.
 It autosaves if a site hasn't been preserved in 7 days.
-Here's my configuration for blacklisted sites.
+Here's my configuration for sites that won't save.
 ```
 archive.org*
 web.archive.org*